-My relationship with Apple Valley went through five or six distinct phases, over some 25 years, from the time I was 3 or 4 years old, to nearly 30.
+My relationship with Apple Valley went through half a dozen or so phases, over some 25 years, from the time I was 3 or 4 years old, to nearly 30.
 With a few addenda in the past decade.

 The first phase was when I lived there with my parents, from 1958 or so to early 1962.
 I was the oldest child; the next, Sue, was born in 1959, so there would have been a baby in the house during this period.
 In 1960 I started kindergarten, riding a big yellow school bus from a corner half a block from the house to Yucca Loma Elementary school (https://sites.google.com/avusd.org/yuccaloma-new/home) some 7 miles away.
 My memories of attending school there include 1) we brought towels from home to use during nap time, when we spread the towels out onto the floor; 2) the wind came up every afternoon, as I’ve explained, and during afternoon recess I and other boys would huddle in the corner of the low block wall surrounding the outdoor jungle gym, against the wind.
 (I didn’t climb up and down the jungle gym.)